PRP Fertility MD Logo

 Medically reviewed by Dr. Michael Allon, MD, FACOG, REI | Reproductive Endocrinologist & Fertility Specialist

-Patients from across the United States and internationally travel to Houston to consult with our fertility specialists about PRP ovarian rejuvenation.
+Patients from across the United States and internationally travel to Houston for PRP ovarian rejuvenation.
 Common reasons patients explore this treatment include low AMH, diminished ovarian reserve, fertility challenges after age 40, and previous IVF cycles that did not achieve the desired outcome.

-If you are researching ovarian rejuvenation and want to understand whether PRP may be relevant to your situation, a consultation with a reproductive endocrinologist is the appropriate first step.
+If you are researching ovarian rejuvenation and want to understand whether PRP for ovaries may be relevant to your situation, a consultation with a reproductive endocrinologist is the appropriate first step.

 Telehealth consultations available for patients traveling to Houston.